simonkb/ContactsList/README.md

 # ContactsList

-ContactsList is a Android contact management application built using C++, QML, and CMake.
+ContactsList is a Android contact management application built using C++, java, QML, and CMake.
 It offers a responsive and intuitive user interface for managing contact information.

 ## Features